Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Boston Terrier is a beloved breed that has been around for over a century.
 As is typical of many breeds, the Boston Terrier began as a variation of a mixed breed of dogs, with the Bulldog and the English White Terrier being the most prominent ancestors.

-They were first referred to as “Round Heads” or “Bull Terriers” before it was given its formal name of Boston Terrier in the late 19th century.
+They were first referred to as “Round Heads” or “Bull Terriers” before they were given their formal name of Boston Terrier in the late 19th century.
 The breed was so popular in the Boston, Massachusetts area that it quickly became known as the “Boston Bull”.
 These feisty terriers were originally bred in the late 1800s to be fighting dogs.
 Breeders wanted a dog that was strong and intimidating, but also friendly and loyal.

 However, as the breed sort of gained traction, their purpose shifted away from fighting and towards companionship.
 This is why they’re known for their friendly and gentle temperaments, combined with great intelligence.